blew22/CS260/profile/webFrameworks/react/vite/vite.md

 📖 **Deeper dive reading**: [Vite](https://vitejs.dev/guide/)

-Now that we have covered the basics of React, we want to extend our usage to include a full web framework toolchain that allows us to use JSX, minification, polyfills, and bundling for our Simon and startup applications.
+In order to use most web frameworks you need to include a full web framework toolchain that allows us to use JSX, minification, polyfills, and bundling for our Simon and startup applications.
 One common way for configuring your project to take advantage of these technologies is to use a Command Line Interface (CLI) to initially set up a web application.
 Using a CLI saves you the trouble of configuring the toolchain parameters and gets you quickly started with a default application.

 For our toolchain we are going to use [Vite](https://vitejs.dev/).
 Vite bundles your code quickly, has great debugging support, and allows you to easily support JSX, TypeScript, and different CSS flavors.
 To get started with Vite, let's first build a simple web application.
 Later we will convert Simon over to React using Vite.
 This will teach you what you need to know in order to move your startup to React.

-To create a new React-based web application using Vite, open your console and run the following commands:
+We can use Vite to build our first React-based web application.
+Open your command console and run the following commands:

 ```sh
 npm create vite@latest demoVite -- --template react